RalphSablaon/Liri-Node-App/README.md

         node liri.js concert-this <name of artist or band>

-    Output: The system will display a list of all events and locations where the artist or band will perform.
+    Result: The system will display a list of all events and locations where the artist or band will perform.
 It can result in multiple records.

     **Command 2**: Running the `spotify-this-song` command

         node liri.js spotify-this-song <name of song>

-    Output: The system will display a list of information associated with the song.
+    Result: The system will display a list of information associated with the song.
 It can result in multiple records.

     **Command 3**: Running the `movie-this` command

         node liri.js movie-this <name of movie>

-    Output: The system will display information associated with the movie.
+    Result: The system will display information associated with the movie.

     **Command 4**: Running the `do-what-it-says` command

         node liri.js do-what-it-says

-    Output: The system will read the text in the random.txt file, and perform the command in terminal.
+    Result: The system will read the text in the random.txt file, and perform the command in terminal.

 - - -